 Visiting the John C. Wells Planetarium

-The John C. Wells Planetarium is a $2 million, state-of-the-art hybrid facility, the only one of its kind in the world.
-It hosts both an Evans & Sutherland Digistar 5 digital projection system and a Goto Chronos opto-mechanical star projector that provides visitors with a superior and realistic night sky.
+The John C. Wells Planetarium at James Madison University is a $2 million, state-of-the-art hybrid facility, the only one of its kind in the world.
+It hosts both an Evans & Sutherland Digistar 5, a ultra-high resolution digital projection system, and a Goto Chronos opto-mechanical star projector that provides visitors with a superior and realistic night sky.
 Our digital system allows us to present unique full dome movies as well as project the multi-wavelength universe on the dome.
 Our Goto Chronos starball allows us to project an authentic night sky for any location on the Earth’s surface.
 Arguably JMU's flagship community outreach program, the John C. Wells Planetarium welcomes more than 25,000 people visit us each year!